 The market provides investors and their advisers with ready access to information about the price, return (yield) and ratings of different hybrid securities and facilitates comparisons with other securities.

-A list of hybrid securities and their prices are published daily in the Australian Financial Review, as well as being available on the ASX website.
+Go to the list of hybrid securities and their prices on the ASX website.